 Zika Virus in the United States

-The first cases of Zika virus infection by mosquitoes within the United States, that did not involve travel, were reported in July 2016.
-The initial cases were limited to one neighborhood in Miami, Fla.; several weeks later local transmission was reported in a second neighborhood in the Miami area, the South Beach area that is popular with tourists.
-Locally acquired cases have also been reported in the Brownsville area of Texas.
+Cases of Zika virus infection by mosquitoes within the United States, that did not involve travel, first came to light in July 2016.
+The initial cases were limited to one neighborhood in Miami, Florida; several weeks later local transmission was reported in a second neighborhood in the Miami area.
+Shortly thereafter, local transmission was also reported in Texas.

 By the end of 2016, there were 224 laboratory confirmed cases acquired through local mosquito transmission.
-With the exception of 6 cases in Texas, all of the remaining cases occurred in Florida.
+With the exception of six cases in Texas, all of the remaining cases occurred in Florida.
 In addition, 45 cases were acquired through sexual transmission.